Colossus computer: Purpose and origins

 The Colossus computers were used to help decipher intercepted radio teleprinter messages that had been encrypted using an unknown device.
 Intelligence information revealed that the Germans called the wireless teleprinter transmission systems "Sägefisch" (sawfish).
 This led the British to call encrypted German teleprinter traffic "Fish", and the unknown machine and its intercepted messages "Tunny" (tunafish).

 Before the Germans increased the security of their operating procedures, British cryptanalysts diagnosed how the unseen machine functioned and built an imitation of it called "British Tunny".

 It was deduced that the machine had twelve wheels and used a Vernam ciphering technique on message characters in the standard 5-bit ITA2 telegraph code.
 It did this by combining the plaintext characters with a stream of key characters using the XOR Boolean function to produce the ciphertext.

 In August 1941, a blunder by German operators led to the transmission of two versions of the same message with identical machine settings.
 These were intercepted and worked on at Bletchley Park.
-First, John Tiltman, a very talented GC&CS cryptanalyst, derived a key stream of almost 4000 characters.
+First, John Tiltman, a very talented GC&CS cryptanalyst, derived a keystream of almost 4000 characters.
 Then Bill Tutte, a newly arrived member of the Research Section, used this keystream to work out the logical structure of the Lorenz machine.
 He deduced that the twelve wheels consisted of two groups of five, which he named the χ (chi) and ψ (psi) wheels, the remaining two he called μ (mu) or "motor" wheels.
 The chi wheels stepped regularly with each letter that was encrypted, while the psi wheels stepped irregularly, under the control of the motor wheels.